MANSFIELD ARTICLE READ BY DANIEL – Download MP3 (right-click and save link as…)

 - The Shawshank Redemption – The prison exterior is Shawshank, Glattke’s office was the warden’s office in movie.
 The famous escape was in a fake tunnel setup in Mansfield, still on display in the prison.

 Mansfield Reformatory is haunted

 154,000 inmates passed through Mansfield in 100 years.
-200 inmates and guards died from disease or “other causes”.
-It’s energy which creates a haunting.
-Death mixed with Scofield’s spiritual design makes Mansfield unique.
+During that time 200 inmates and guards died from disease or violence.

 The Administration Wing – –

 Location of the Warden’s office and family apartment.
-Where Arthur and Helen Glattke started towards death, and where some believe they remain.
+This is where both Arthur and Helen Glattke began their journey to death, and where some say they remain.

-Normally old buildings have trouble with heating and cooling when heat fills the apartment on hot days.
-But strangely, at its most sweltering outside, cold spots are felt in random spaces and some ghost hunters are refreshed on the hottest days.
+It’s true old buildings have trouble heating and cooling.
+Summer heat fills that apartment, but strangely at its most sweltering, cold spots are felt.
+Refreshing Ghost hunters on the hottest days.

-Cold spots are common in haunted places, could be residual (left over) energy.
+Cold spots are common in haunted places.
+Considered residual (or left over) energy.

 Theodore Glattke is the youngest son of Arthur and Helen.
-He was raised in the apartment and hates how the building is run today.
+He was raised in that apartment and hates how the building is used today.

-“I find it hard to think a spirit stays in a place rather than with [their] loved ones.
-I think haunting a house is a concept left over from when people didn’t move far from their birthplace.
-What if Mansfield Reformatory was destroyed?
-I have little respect for the [ghost] stories… All the inaccurate pieces, places where my parents died and the sensationalism regarding their lives.”
+“I find it hard to think a spirit stays in a place rather than with loved ones.
+Haunting a house is a concept left over from when people [died where they were born].
+I have little respect for the [ghost] stories… All the inaccurate pieces and sensationalism regarding their lives.”